nomanbplmp/SSE-with-Springboot-Zuul-Angularjs/README.md

 ```

- Received Event Data is upused to update $scope.tick.
+ Received Event Data is updated in $scope.tick.
 Ticks are displayed in html as mentioned below
  <code>"{{tick}}</code>

  2. **Java Mircroservice Application**